 - As part of Business Licence application for any business that provides food services, or generates waste as a special event

-- As part of a Rezoning Application for every multi-family residential complex greater than 11 dwelling units and every industrial, commercial and institutional use, to show compliance with the requirements of the Solid Waste Bylaw
+- As part of a Rezoning Application for every multi-family residential complex greater than 11 dwelling units and every industrial, commercial and institutional use

-- As part of a Development Permit application (unless obtained at rezoning as above) for every multi-family residential complex greater than 11 dwelling units and every industrial, commercial and institutional use, to show compliance with the requirements of the Solid Waste Bylaw
+- As part of a Development Permit application (unless obtained at rezoning as above) for every new, or addition to, a multi-family residential complex greater than 11 dwelling units, industrial, commercial and institutional use

 - Required in order to be eligible for the gross floor area exclusion under Part 5 of the Zoning Bylaw.